Luj8n/react-to-do-app/README.md

 # react-to-do-app
-Using React.js to make a todo app with class and function components
+Using React.js to make two different todo apps, one is made with class components, another is made with function components.